tensorflow/mlir-hlo/stablehlo/docs/reference_checklist.md

    and [StablehloOps.cpp](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/StablehloOps.cpp):
     1. Delete comments that say things like "Verify the following properties:
        ...".
-    1. Add comments that reference constraint labels (e.g. `Cn`) from the spec in the format `xyz_cn`, for op `XyzOp`, to identify which parts of verifiers and shape functions correspond to which constraints in the specification.
+    1. Add comments that reference constraint labels (e.g. `Cn`or `In`) from the spec in the format `xyz_cn` or `xyz_in`, for op `XyzOp`, to identify which parts of verifiers and shape functions correspond to which constraints in the specification.
         1. It is OK to have a comment with multiple constraint labels or to have multiple comments with the same constraint label.
 It all depends on how the constraints are implemented.